-Our TD Ameritrade review team is very impressed with the fact that this broker offers access to more than 2,300 commission-free ETFs.
+Our review team is very impressed with the fact that this broker offers access to more than 2,300 commission-free ETFs.
 This is a large number of Exchange Traded Funds, especially to be commission-free.

-Our TD Ameritrade U.S. review team encourages those looking to diversify their portfolios to invest in futures via the broker.
+Our U.S. review team encourages those looking to diversify their portfolios to invest in futures via the broker.
 The broker offers powerful platforms, futures trading support, and tools like paperMoney, so you can practice techniques.

 At the moment, a TD Ameritrade cryptocurrency review shows very limited offerings, although they will grow in the future.
 TD Ameritrade Holding Corporation has invested in ErisX.
 ErisX is a company offering cryptocurrency spot and future contracts on one exchange.
 This should provide additional access to cryptocurrencies in the future.

 For now, qualified clients are eligible to trade Bitcoin futures.
 Those who want to trade more can send the broker an email, so they are among the first to review Cryptocurrency offerings when they become available.
 Hopefully, the broker’s investment in ErisX will lead to additional offerings in the very near future.